Grinding Out Salmon Catches

 Learning The Real Salmon Fishing Skills

-It takes a certain 'mind set' to grind out results in salmon fishing especially during the cold and wet early Spring months when the beautiful Scottish sleet is attacking you like a swarm of bees!
+It takes a certain 'mind set' to grind out results especially during the cold and wet Spring months when the beautiful Scottish sleet is attacking you like a swarm of bees!
 For me this is the name of the game and where would the challenge be if it were too easy to catch the 'King of Fish' on an often wet & cold Scottish salmon river when that fish is not there to feed.
 Learn from a professional who has sub surface fly mentality and who wears a confident smile that masks their true identity as a riverbank expert.
-The salmon fishing legends I've been fortunate to know all had that look of absolute confidence written all over their faces and those of you who've been in the game long enough will know exactly what I mean by that.
-Don't think salmon are going to ever make life too easy for you as they seldom will so get with a 'professional' who only envisages their salmon fly from below the waterline!
+The salmon fishing legends I've been fortunate to know all had an almost smug look of absolute confidence written all over their faces and those of you who've been in the game long enough will know exactly what I mean by that.
+Don't think salmon are going to ever make life too easy for anglers as they seldom will so get with a 'professional' who only envisages their salmon fly from below the waterline!

-Early Spring River Tay Fly Fishing
+Spring River Tay Fly Fishing